00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ## Overview

-DeFi sparked the last crypto summer.
-Smart contracts’ transparency and automatic execution played a critical role in DeFi 2.0’s success.
-We expect the transparency and automatic execution will continue in DeFi 3.0.
-At the same time, because of a lack of support of income and credit history, two of the most critical inputs for all modern risk underwriting, DeFi has to rely heavily on over-collateralization.
-This substantially limited its reach and impact.
-As the limitation of over-collateralization becomes more and more obvious to many in the industry, under-collateralization naturally emerges as the next frontier.
-We expect the industry to emerge from the current crypto winter with key breakthroughs in this space.

-Recognizing the reason that DeFi relies heavily on over-collateralization is because of a lack of essential infractures, in Huma, we focus on building these critical DeFi infrastructures through Huma Protocol and enable various lending products to be launched to serve millions of users.
-Let us first take a quick lookup at these critical building blocks and how Huma Protocol innovates on all of them.

-### Our Belief
+In Huma Protocol Whitepaper, we have outlined our beliefs and vision.
+In Huma Protocol Spec, we have detailed how Huma protocol works.
+If you have not read these two articles, please check them out first.
+In this article, we will dive into the technical design of various key components in Huma Protocol.

+In Huma, we cheer for DeFi's wins so far, at the same time, we also recognize DeFi's substantial limitation due to a lack of support for critical infrastructure such income, receivables, and credit trustworthiness, thus has to heavily rely on over-collateralization.
+Huma Protocol is built to establish these critcial infrastructures so that we can power a lot more lending use cases and allow millions and billions of users to benefit from DeFi in the next ten years.

+**Our Belief**

+First, let us recap some fundamental beliefs that we have outlined in our white paper as they are the backbone of our vision and design.
 We believe the future of DeFi is automated underwriting powered by signals about the borrowers’ AWC (Ability, Willingness, and Commitment) to pay.

-- **Income**: Income is probably the most vital signal in most underwritings since it offers the best measure against <u>one’s ability to pay</u>.
-The more comprehensive we can understand one’s income, the better we can underwrite.
+- **Income**: Income is probably the most vital signal in most underwritings since it offers the best measure against <u>one’s ability to payback</u>.
-- **Credit worthiness**: Credit worthiness is probably the best signal for <u>one’s willingness to pay</u>.
-Web2’s credit score plays an important role, but it is more like a blackbox.
-The central agencies have way too much power.
-We need a decentralized credit system.
+- **Credit worthiness**: Credit worthiness is probably the best signal for <u>one’s willingness to payback</u>.
+It is critical to drive accountability.
-- **Receivables**: Receivables are proof of future income stream.
-Compared with collaterals, receivables are more accessible to most people.
-Not too many people have tons of crypto idling, but most people have receivables in the form of future paychecks, invoices, royalty, subscription income, etc. Receivables are the best signal for <u>one’s commitment to pay</u>.
-Once someone transfers the ownership of their receivables to the lending platform, they are committed to pay.
-We actually think collaterals are just special forms of receivables.
-The only difference is that their cash value is available right now instead of at a future date.
-A good receivable platform should be able to embrace collaterals as well.
-- **Automated risk underwriting** (ARU) - Most of Web2 credit applications are approved in an automated fashion.
-All the major DeFi protocols are built on AMM.
-We expect this to continue.
-However, it is a lot more complicated to support ARU in a risk-on world than a risk-off world.
-The ARUs are intelligent models.
-By nature, AI will find its role in the ARUs.
-At the same time, these ARUs will not be possible without additional data (e.g. income, credit scores).
-So please read on.
+- **Receivables**: Receivables is a more general form of collaterals.
+Depositing receivables is the best signal for <u>one’s commitment to payback</u>.
+- **Automated risk underwriting** (ARU) - For DeFi to reach the 99%, automatic underwriting is the only way to go.
+The ARUs are AI models that leverage the additional data (e.g. income, credit worthiness) and backing assets (e.g. receivables) to power to power lending products that have 100x more reach than today's DeFi.

+**Our Principles**

+- **Open**:
+- **Income**:
+- **Income**:

 ### Huma’s Technical Bets